jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 1) Stacking window manager
 1) Tiling window manager
 1) Install Enlightenment (E17) on Ubuntu 18.04
-1) Install the Xfce Dektop on Fedora 30
-1) Install the Ubuntu Mate Desktop on Ubuntu 18.04
-1) Install the Xfce Desktop on Ubuntu 18.04

 **Note:** the names of packages are not always obvious so you can use search features of package managers.
 For example here would be how to search for the i3 package.

 * ```sudo apt-cache search i3```
 * ```sudo dnf search i3```

+#### Desktop Environments

+Install these desktops, restart your system and as you login switch your desktop environment and take a screenshot of the new environment.

+1) Install the Xfce Dektop on Fedora 30
+1) Install the Ubuntu Mate Desktop on Ubuntu 18.04
+1) Install the Xfce4 Desktop on Ubuntu 18.04 (not xubuntu-dekstop but just xfce4 package)

 #### Ubuntu Theme tweaking